quistian241/cse15l-lab-reports/lab_2.md

 > ## Test file for the failure-inducing input: [Link](https://github.com/quistian241/markdown-parse/blob/main/test-file2.md)
 > ![Symptom_of_Fail1](https://github.com/quistian241/cse15l-lab-reports/blob/main/lab_2_images/VSCode2_before.png?raw=true)
 >
-> The symptom shown in the above image is that of an infinite loop.
-The symptom is caused by the existance of text that isn't a link, and the bug is the lack of a break method when such an example occurs.
+> The symptom shown inak method when such an example occurs.
+We fix this bug by  the above image is that of an infinite loop.
+The symptom is caused by the existance of text that isn't a link, and the bug is the lack of a break method when nonlink text pops up.
+We fix the infinite loop by adding in if-break statement where if there is no next open bracket found on the file then the program stops along with a change to the while condition to avoid a index error.